dizzydwarfus/finance-dashboard/README.md

 1. **Data Gathering/Extraction:** Extract data from trusted APIs or scrape data from SEC.
 2. **Data Cleaning and Processing:** Ensure data is coherent and transform data as needed (in python).
 3. **Data Storage:** Store data to a NoSQL database.
-4. **Data Presentation/Visualization:** Display data in a user-friendly format where key metrics and financial statements summaries are displayed.
+4. **Presented in Streamlit:** Display data in a user-friendly format where key metrics and financial statements summaries are displayed.

 ```mermaid